eschabell/cartridge-bpmPaaS-generic-loan-demo/README.md

 See the tagged releases for the following versions of the product:

-- v1.1 - moved to JBoss Demo Central.
+- v1.2 - moved to JBoss Demo Central, added one click install button.

 - v1.1 - bpmPaaS on OpenShift cartridge, JBoss BPM Suite 6.0.2 and Generic Loan demo installed.